offsoc/onionprobe/docs/man/onionprobe.1.md

                             Set the Prometheus exporter port
       --randomize, --no-randomize
-                            Randomize the interval between each probing (default: True) --shuffle, --no-shuffle
+                            Randomize the interval between each probing (default: True) --rounds ROUNDS       Run only a limited number of rounds (i.e., the number of times that Onionprobe tests all the configured endpoints).
+Requires the "loop" option to be enabled.
+Set to 0 to disable this limit.
+      --shuffle, --no-shuffle
                             Shuffle the list of endpoints at each probing round (default: True) --sleep SLEEP         Max random interval in seconds to wait between each round of tests